AtzeDeVries/kubernetes-nba/nba-tasks.md

 ```shell
 docker run --rm -it --env-file env.file -v $(pwd)/out:/payload  atzedevries/docker-nba-ml-mimetype
 ```
 And commit it to this repository.
+Done by Infra

 ##### [Bijzondere Collectie](https://github.com/naturalis/nba-brondata-bijzcol)
 This is a supporting dataset, should be there before a import.
 Data is injected in etl docker image.